Inner Ear Brigade

 The Isleys were well over twenty years into their career by the time they released 1980's Go All the Way; like almost every other soul/r'n'b record of the time, it largely sits in the Disco camp (and I mean camp), every one of its six tracks having two sections, a vocal part (editable into single form) and an instrumental outro (presumably for b-sides).
 The end result is completely flawless, perfectly-executed dance music, useless to anyone looking for genuine musical content, although I'm sure aficionados would argue that one at length.

-Chris Jasper (an Isley brother-in-law) plays keys, presumably including the album's Mellotron work, with pseudo-orchestral strings right through the album's ballad, Don't Say Goodnight (it's Time for Love), although it's hardly worth getting hot'n'bothered about.
-So; a decent album of its type with one reasonable 'Tron track, assuming that's what you're after.
+Chris Jasper (an Isley brother-in-law) plays keys, presumably including the album's Mellotron work, with pseudo-orchestral strings right through the album's ballad, Don't Say Goodnight (It's Time for Love), although it's hardly worth getting hot'n'bothered about.
+So; a decent album of its type with one reasonable Mellotron track, assuming that's what you're after.

 Hurry Up & Bleed (1999, 46.24) **½/½